nullswan/bpfsnitch/README.md

 ## Performance

-bpfsnitch is engineered to be lightweight and highly efficient, utilizing eBPF technology to minimize overhead.
-By monitoring syscalls and network events at the kernel level, it provides real-time insights without significantly impacting system performance.
+Starting from v0.1.0, bpfsnitch is built to be lightweight and efficient using eBPF technology.
+It monitors syscalls and network events at the kernel level, providing real-time insights with minimal system impact.

-In our extensive testing across various Linux distributions and Kubernetes clusters, bpfsnitch exhibited minimal resource consumption and negligible performance impact.
-The eBPF programs it employs are optimized for efficiency, ensuring that monitoring activities do not interfere with normal system operations.
-Even in high-traffic production environments, bpfsnitch operates smoothly without causing any noticeable degradation.

-Typically, bpfsnitch consumes less than 1% of a CPU and maintains a memory footprint ranging from 50 to 100 MB per node.
-These figures may vary based on system configuration, workload, and monitoring settings.
+In production, bpfsnitch typically uses an average of 5ms of CPU per 60-second scrape and maintains a memory footprint of up to `250MB`.
+It is statically bound to a maximum of `100ms` CPU usage, ensuring consistent performance regardless of system configuration or workload.
+See the [DaemonSet resources](https://github.com/search?q=repo%3Anullswan/bpfsnitch%20resources&type=code)

-To help you monitor bpfsnitch's performance in real-time, you can expose a pprof server by starting bpfsnitch with the -pprof flag.
-This enables you to access live profiling data through the /debug/pprof route, allowing you to analyze CPU and memory usage on the fly.
-Utilizing pprof, you can gain deeper insights into bpfsnitch's resource consumption and optimize its performance according to your needs.
+To monitor bpfsnitch's performance in real-time, start it with the -pprof flag to expose a pprof server.
+Access live profiling data at the /debug/pprof route to analyze CPU and memory usage and optimize performance as needed.

-Of course, we are committed to providing more detailed performance benchmarks and optimization tips in future releases to help you maximize the benefits of bpfsnitch.
+We are committed to providing detailed performance benchmarks and optimization tips in future releases to help you maximize bpfsnitch's benefits.

 ## Configuration (soon)